Water, our most precious commodity.

 It never wears out, but it does become contaminated.
 The safety of the water we use – for drinking, cooking, and bathing – cannot be taken for granted.
 Water may look safe, taste good, and smell fine – yet be unsafe to drink.

 Fortunately, we are here to help!
 We have grouped some of the most common water concerns into three packages so that you can know what you and your family are drinking.
-Plus, we have an annual maintenance package to make it easy.
+We also offer individual tests.
+Please call 301-293-3340 for more information.
 The EPA recommends testing your drinking water annually.

 Why do sinks turn blue/green?

 Blue/green stains indicate that acidic/corrosive water is passing through copper pipes, dissolving the copper from the pipes, and redepositing it as copper sulfate on the plumbing fixtures.

 Neutral pH is 7.
 Less than 7 is acidic; more than 7 is alkaline.

 Examples of pH:

 - Vinegar has a pH of 2.

 - Pollution free rain has a pH of 5.7.
 The pH of “acid” rain can be as low as 3.

 - EPA recommends the pH of drinking water between 6.5 and 8.5.